• Bloglovin

 How to Shape Gluten-Free Bagels

 To shape the bagels, roll each piece into a smooth ball with the palm of your hand.
 If you notice the dough feels very dense or even a bit dry on the outside, wet your hands just a bit and knead the water into the dough ball with your hands.
-Once in a smooth ball, use your thumb and index finger to pinch a hole in the middle of the ball, expanding it to about 3/4 to 1-inch large using your fingers.
+Once in a smooth ball, use your thumb and index finger to pinch a hole in the middle of the ball, expanding it to about ¾ to 1-inch large using your fingers.

 I make my bagels on the smaller side because these hearty gluten-free bagels are very filling.
-If you prefer a bigger bagel, make just 6 and increase the baking time a few minutes.
+If you prefer a bigger bagel, make just 6 and increase the baking time by a few minutes.

 Water Bath

-Don’t skip this step.
+Don't skip this step.
 Just before the bagels are done rising, prepare a boiling water bath with honey.
-This gives them that brown sheet and thickens the crust, giving it the classic bagel chewiness.
+This gives them that brown shine and thickens the crust, giving it the classic bagel chewiness.
 While the oven preheats, boil the bagels in batches for just 1 minute per side.
-Transfer boiled bagels back to a parchment-lined baking sheet.
+Transfer the boiled bagels back to a parchment-lined baking sheet.

 Egg White Brush & Toppings